 - Stay away from nicotine the day of your exam.

 After the exam, blood and urine samples from the life insurance applicant will be tested for everything from cholesterol and blood sugar to nicotine and marijuana, Gentry says.

-The length of time for results will vary by insurer.
+The length of time for results will vary by insurance company.

 Gentry says that lab results are sent to insurance companies within three to five days and it might take another five days or more for an underwriter to review them.
 If an underwriter decides to request medical records from an applicant’s doctor or request an attending physician’s statement, these steps will lengthen the process.

-Dewald says it’s typical for 40 to 60 days to pass before an application for a life insurance policy to be approved.
+Dewald says it’s typical for 40 to 60 days to pass before an application for a life insurance policy is approved.

 Don’t be surprised if you don’t get the results of the exam, but you can request them.
 “You just write your insurance company and they’ll provide it — typically to your doctor,” says Dewald.